 Most airlines are operating as usual, which means you may be on a full flight.
 However, most have ramped up their cleaning procedures to majorly disinfect planes between every flight.
 If you’re thinking of traveling soon, here’s a post about the risk of catching Coronavirus on a plane.

-Here is a list of hotel chains with a link to policies on their website.
+Here is a list of COVID-19 policies for hotel chains, car rental agencies, cruise lines, rail, and tour companies, with a link to their website.

 Adventure People has also chosen to implement these guidelines across all of our travel club trips.